ToNi3141/Rasterix/rtl/top/Xilinx/CmodA7/README.md

 # CMOD A7 Build
 The build target is a CMOD A7 board with an `XC7A35` FPGA.
 An SPI interface is used to connect the FPGA with an MCU.
 An additional CTS pin for flow control (in software) is used.

-This builds the `RasterixRF` and uses one TMU with a maximum texture resolution of 128x128px.
+This builds the `RasterIX_EF` and uses one TMU with a maximum texture resolution of 128x128px.

 There is one variant available:

-`rrxef`:
+`rixef`:
   - 1 TMU (max res: 128x128)
   - Mip mapping
   - Fixpoint